lexijax/posteventmessaginginfo/docs/operational_faq.md

 ### Why am I receiving Faxes?

-A practice may receive a fax if they are not using [ITK](./glossary.md#itk) or NHSMail, this is generally due to one of the practices' patients being handled by an out of area 111 service in another part of the country, perhaps while travelling for work or an occasional misrouting of a call.
-The service handing the call will always obey the [DOS](./glossary.md#dos) and a lookup will occur, if there is an ITK endpoint or and NHSMail email address it will adhere to it.
+A practice may receive a fax if they are not using [ITK](./glossary.md#itk) or NHSMail, or if a practice's patient is handled by a 111 service in another part of the country.
+The service handing the call will always obey the [DOS](./glossary.md#dos) and a lookup will occur, and if there is an ITK endpoint or and NHSMail email address it will adhere to it.

-However in the event that neither [ITK](./glossary.md#itk) or NHSMail are returned from the [DOS](./glossary.md#dos) the out of area service will not know about any local configuration that the local service may have.
-This leaves the service little option to meet it's [NQR](./glossary.md#nqr) requirements and they will typically fax a version of the [PEM](./glossary.md#pem) to the practice.
+In the event that neither [ITK](./glossary.md#itk) or NHSMail are returned from the [DOS](./glossary.md#dos), the out of area service will not know about any local configurations that might exist.
+This leaves the out of area service little option to meet its [NQR](./glossary.md#nqr) requirements and they will typically fax a version of the [PEM](./glossary.md#pem) to the practice.

-Faxes can also occur in the odd event of a technical failure from local 111 services as a contingency mechanism.
+Faxes can also occur in the event of a technical failure from local 111 services as a contingency mechanism.

 ### Why am I receiving different versions of PEM?

-Firstly if a practice is using [ITK](./glossary.md#itk) then all [PEM](./glossary.md#pem) will be consistent as every 111 service will adhere to it.
-In the event NHSMail is used then it is up to the sending service to render that message before it is trasmitted.
-The local version of that renderer may have deviated from the national standard, this is acceptable however services choosing to do this need to factor in they will be causing a variance problem to other practices around the country when dealing with our of area calls.
+If a practice is using [ITK](./glossary.md#itk) then all [PEM](./glossary.md#pem) will be consistent as every 111 service will adhere to it.

+If a practice is using NHSMail, then it is up to the sending service to render that message before it is trasmitted.
+The local version of that renderer may have deviated from the national standard.
+It is possible for practices to choose to deviate from the national standard.
+However, they should understand that doing this will mean that dealing with out of area calls from other practices is harder.

-Faxing is also locally determined and varies greatly across the country as it tends to have a multitude of local variance aligning with out of ours service requirements, systems also give the call handler choice so therefore isn't always system driven and can introduce user error into the equation.
+The choice of whether faxing is used is made by local services and varies across the country.
+111 systems also give the call handler choice of whether to use it, and this can introduce error.

-Variance and choice is part of the fundamental standard however it is best implimented after a message has been received via [ITK](./glossary.md#itk) as this will have no impact on any other service and is the recommended approach.
+Variance and choice is part of the fundamental standard.
+The recommended approach is that messages should first be received via [ITK](./glossary.md#itk), as this will have no impact on any other service.
+At that point practices can vary their approach to handling PEMs.

 ---

-<a name="footnote1">* </a> This can be due to border confusion / overlap, newly installed mobile masts that have not yet been assigned to the correct geographical area, and other environmental factors which cannot be controlled.